 Years later, after we’d acquired a Siamese, I knew Coco was intelligent, but he sometimes amazed me.
 When he’d gotten a little older, he would sometimes say, “I want” when he desired to go outside or when he needed food.
 One day I called him when he was outside, and was just about to close the door when he showed up several yards from the house.
 He said with clarity, “Rail?”
 (D’s seem to be difficult for cats to pronounce.)

 Another time, he sniffed a spot on the floor, and I wondered if a ladybug had come inside, since we’d been having trouble with them.
 I asked, “What is it, Coco?
 A ladybug?”

 Not only did he understand, but he casually turned away from the spot and said, “Water,” almost as well as a person would have.

 The other cat we had at the time, Velvet, liked to sit next to me outside.
 I would look down at her and say, “Velvet,” then she’d stare up and say something back without fail.
 We did this regularly, and I finally understood that she was saying, “Dale” in her own way.
 She got what I was doing.

-With great effort he formed his mouth into an O and squeezed out, “Food.”
+Finally, with great effort, he formed his mouth into an O and squeezed out, “Food.”

-We now have a large Siamese who also says, “I want.”
+We later obtained a large Siamese who also said, “I want.”
 A lot.
-In fact, it’s not unusual for him to say it several times in one day.
-He usually wants food, but occasionally he desires attention or a door opened so he can look through the storm door.
+In fact, it wasn’t unusual for him to say it several times in one day.
+He usually wanted food, but occasionally he desired attention or a door opened so he could look through the storm door.